Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 You apply the hair mask and leave it on for a while.
 Let your hair and scalp soak up all the nutrients from the mask.
 Wash off the

-mask with plain lukewarm water and then proceed to either oil or shampoo normally.
+mask with plain lukewarm water and then proceed to either oil or shampoo.

-With a dry powdered hair mask you can further improve the health and condition of your hair and scalp by including either Aloe
+With a dry powdered hair mask you can further improve the health and condition of your hair and scalp.

-Vera or Honey into the hair mask after mixing in the oils.
+Mix either Aloe Vera or Honey into the hair mask.

 The Fuller's Earth mask is